Home Page Search For Band or Strap Order Status Shopping Cart Store Policy Q&A About Us

 5. Attach the buckle to the bracelet by placing the spring bars onto the holes in the buckle.
 In both sides of the buckle are holes for two different positions.
 This can be used for fine adjusting of the bracelet length.
 Make sure that the spring bars are positioned straight in the buckle.

-Q. Why don't you just put my band in an envelope with couple of stamps and send it via mail, instead of expensive and fancy FedEx shipping?
+Q. Why don't you just put my band in an envelope with couple of stamps and send it via mail, instead of expensive and fancy UPS shipping?

 A. We have tried this simple method at the beginning, in order to save money for our customers and us, but without tracking ability and proper insurance, many bands were "claimed" by customers never to have been delivered and we had to replace them for free.
 After replacing a few dozen "lost" bands, we were forced to use this cumbersome, more expensive, but much more reliable method of delivery.